Wither-Bane/wither-bane.github.io/my_jekyll_site/_posts/2023-07-25-my-third-post-making-a-jekyll-theme-based-website.md

 ---
-title: My Third Post
+title: My Third Post - The Joys of Jekyll and website building with GitHub Pages
-layout: default
+layout: page
+categories: software-dev
 ---

 # TL;DR